Sometimes it is possible that the connection to Wi-Fi is disturbed. Read our tips below on how to resolve this.

 Enable location services

-Location services is required to confirm a correct connection with the device, such as reading the Wi-Fi name and strength.
+Location services is required to confirm a correct connection with the device, such as reading the wifi name and wifi strength.

 • iOS: Settings > Privacy > Location services > Energy > When using the app